scottish-government-design-system/designsystem.gov.scot/components/select/index.md

 ## Website analytics

-Select components can be tracked through the original page path and a data attribute showing category and the the value selected.
+Select components can be tracked through custom events and the original page path.
+Custom events are used as the data isn't available at the point of click and clicktext could potentially contain PII.

 The data attribute is added automatically by the [Design System's "tracking" script](/get-started/tracking/#select-dropdown).